SirTophamHatt/boggle-solver/DEMO.md

 ## Boggle

-Created a class which has a board represented as a 2x2 multi-dimensional array (matrix).
+Created a class which has a board represented as a 4x4 multi-dimensional array (matrix).

+Attempted to precompute a Trie/DAWG of all possible words on the board but this takes ~2mins per board which is not an acceptable wait time IMO.

 I precompute a map of letters to positions on the matrix as well as a map of positions to adjacent positions.

 From there, I created an `isWord` method which checks the dictionary for the word before recursively traversing the matrix using the starting positions along with the neighbor lookup.